samanyuahuja/NephroCare/replit.md

 - Created direct Flask API endpoint that doesn't store messages on server
 - Enhanced chatbot UI with bilingual support and better responsive design
 - Ensured all chat conversations remain completely private and browser-local only
+- Successfully deployed NephroCare application to production with full functionality
+- App now live and accessible with comprehensive CKD prediction, chatbot, and medical education features

 ## User Preferences